MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-patterns-networking.md

     New-AzureRmResourceGroupDeployment -Name deployment -ResourceGroupName sfnetworkinginternalexternallb -TemplateFile C:\SFSamples\Final\template\_internalexternalLB.json
     ```

-After deployment, you see two load balancers in the resource group.
-If you browse the load balancers, you see the public IP address and management endpoints (port 19000/19080) assigned to the public IP address.
-You also see the static internal IP address and application endpoint (port 80) assigned to the internal load balancer.
-Both load balancers use the same virtual machine scale set backend pool.
+After deployment, you can see two load balancers in the resource group.
+If you browse the load balancers, you can see the public IP address and management endpoints (ports 19000 and 19080) assigned to the public IP address.
+You also can see the static internal IP address and application endpoint (port 80) assigned to the internal load balancer.
+Both load balancers use the same virtual machine scale set back-end pool.

 ## Next steps
 [Create a cluster](service-fabric-cluster-creation-via-arm.md)